ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     - Apart from the next points just follow instructions
     - Be warned the upgrade runs in 3 steps and so will claim to have finished the upgrade 3 times
     - After backup of EPICS step do database disc space clear using [Database Troubleshooting Reducing database disc space](Database-Troubleshooting#Reducing-database-disc-space)
+    - Ensure that after the upgrade configuration that galil mtrctrl macro has been set especially if the ip addresses are set in globals.txt